 Prior to joining NELFT in August 2016 she worked at UCLPartners as the Frailty Programme Manager where she was involved in number of initiatives and projects aiming to improve services for older people.
 She was a co-author of ‘I’m Still Me: a narrative for co-ordinated support for older people’ which was published by UCLPartners, National Voices and Age UK in 2014.
 This work involved listening to older people themselves about what was most important to them.
 One of the themes which emerged from the research was that the most important thing regarding their health and social care services was that they were recognised as individuals and had the ability to establish relationships with those who provided these services.

 Mark Neil is our designer.
-An award-winning art director in editorial, he has designed and directed identities for UK brands such as The Big Issue and NME.
-Mark is currently the art director for Time Out London.
+An award-winning art director in editorial, he has designed and directed identities for UK brands such as The Big Issue, NME and Time Out London.
+Mark is currently the art director for Premium Magazines at The Telegraph.
 He loves a good story and he loves making those stories look good.